EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ### Stage 7 - Route A: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type
 Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type was performed in this stage, while using the value_counts() method, followed by evaluation of the results by a Bar graph by using the the plot() method for each one of the above 4 DataFrames.
-This revealed that significantly the most common Type of the properties in the above Q1, Q2, and Q3 most common type was Entire Home. listings_clean_missing_values_Washington_Q1, listings_clean_missing_values_Washington_Q2, and listings_clean_missing_values_Washington_Q3 DataFrames were filtered then according to the above by the str.contains() method, while forming 3 new Dataframe named listings_clean_missing_values_Washington_Q1_Entire_home, listings_clean_missing_values_Washington_Q2_Entire_home, and listings_clean_missing_values_Washington_Q3_Entire_home
+This revealed that significantly the most common Type of the properties in the above Q1, Q2, and Q3 most common type was Entire home. listings_clean_missing_values_Washington_Q1, listings_clean_missing_values_Washington_Q2, and listings_clean_missing_values_Washington_Q3 DataFrames were filtered then according to the above by the str.contains() method, while forming 3 new Dataframe named listings_clean_missing_values_Washington_Q1_Entire_home, listings_clean_missing_values_Washington_Q2_Entire_home, and listings_clean_missing_values_Washington_Q3_Entire_home